lavafroth/lavafroth.github.io/content/post/volcano-reverse-engineering-AmateursCTF-2023.md

 let solution = s % n;
 ```

-Here, I'm using the [modinverse](https://docs.rs/modinverse/latest/modinverse/) crate so that I don't have to implement it manually.
+For convenience, I'm using the [modinverse](https://docs.rs/modinverse/latest/modinverse/) crate.
 If you are following along,
 run the following to add it to your Rust project:

 ```sh